Skip to main content

 This is known as a school admission appeal.
 This is governed by legislation produced by the Department for Education (DfE).

-You can only appeal against a refusal of a place, so please don’t contact the school or local authority about an appeal until you've received a formal refusal letter or email.
+You can only appeal against a refusal of a place.
+You should not make an appeal to the school or the local authority until you get a formal refusal letter or email.

 What you can appeal